-Her father's conclusions regarding he Zulu language appeared "First in Steps in Zulu-Kafir," and in his Dictionary.
-He did not formulate rules on some points liscussed by the Conference, but neither lid the very latest grammar of a sistertongue-McLaren's Grammar of the Kafir language.
+Her father's conclusions regarding he Zulu language appeared in "First steps in Zulu-Kafir," and in his Dictionary. lle did not formulate rules on some points liscussed by the Conference, but neither lid the very latest grammar of a sistertongue-McLaren's Grammar of the Kafir language.
 This book supported her father's idea, i.e., it joined the auxiliary to the root of the verb, as well as the "pronominal prefix" or 'initial particle'; and certainly would not write "wa m tanda."
 Even in English, she said, they had words built up of prefixes, suffixes, and roots, as, for instance, "stand" and "under," then "understand," then "understanding," and finally "misunderstanding"-only one word!
 Many a word represented several ideas.
 Take the phrase "it is he."
-"He' implied a person, a male person, a breathing, speaking person.
-In Latin the person of a verb was indicated in its termination, though there were also forms of pronouns standing separate, as did "mina" "wena" in Zulu.
+"He" implied a person, a male person, a breathing, speaking person.
+In Latin the person of a verb was indicated in its termination, though there were also forms of pronouns standing separate, as did "mina" and "wena" in Zulu.
 She suggested a study of Dr. McLaren's book before the Conference met again.
-She sympathised with the remark that they should not be overawed by the opinions of experts-she had her father for example there-but they must make sure of their ground, and should respectthese fully consider the opinions οf learned people before insisting that they were wrong.
+She sympathised with the remark that they should not be overawed by the opinions of experts-she had her father for example there-but they must make sure of their ground, and should respectfully consider the opinions of these learned people before insisting that they were wrong.

-A very early student of the philology of what he called the Bantu languages, was Dr. Bleek.
-She preferred to say the languages of the "abantu," for why should they be spoken of in the vocative?
-Miss Colenso then referred to Dr. Bleek's theory ("Comparative Grammar," pp. 74, 150, 151)
+A very early student of the philology selves into the Zulu's way of approaching of what he called the Bantu languages, and expressing thoughts; and the diffiwas Dr. Bleek.
+She preferred to say the culty was at least as great on his side.
+It languages of the "abantu," for why should was at the root of many woeful misunthey be spoken of in the vocative?
+Miss derstandings, and she was truly thankful Colenso then referred to Dr. Bleek's theory for any sign that this was beginning to ("Comparative Grammar," pp. 74, 150, 151) be recognised.

-that the "pronominal prefixes" we're wo'n down remains of old pronouns, and that those were originally as good nouns as those which followed them.
+that the "pronominal prefixes" were worn down remains of old pronouns, and that those were originally as good nouns as those which followed them.
 Another most interesting work, as regards the "origin of pronouns," was "A Language Study, based on Bantu," by the Rev. F. W. Kolbe.

-But the business of the Conference was with the Zulu language as it is. were not to form a new language, not to trim or train the Zulu speech into the shape they thought best.
+But the business of the Conference was with the Zulu language as it is.
+They were not to form a new language, not to trim or train the Zulu speech into the shape they thought best.
 The language did not belong to any of them to deal with as they would.
-It belonged to their Creator, and would follow the laws that He had The Conference was assembled reverently to examine it, and to consider how best it could be represented. lute accuracy they could not have; writing in any form was a species of short-Some ambiguity there would be, hand. too, in representing sounds.
+It belonged to their Creator, and would follow the laws that He had given it.
+The Conference was assembled reverently to examine it, and to consider how best it could be represented.
+Absolute accuracy they could not have; writing in any form was a species of shorthand.
+Some ambiguity there would be, too, in representing sounds.
 Take the "th" in English; we wrote "this," "that," "thick," "thin," "through," "thought," and "though," and did not hesitate over the varied sound.